Last Updated on

 Here are some ideas and suggestions you could use to counteract the adverse effects of technology on your kids’ sleep.

-Be a good sleep role model – as you undoubtedly know, your child looks up to you for guidance form the first day they were born.
+Be a good sleep role model – as you undoubtedly know, your child looks up to you for guidance from the first day they were born.
 Guidance refers to all areas in life, including developing healthy sleep habits.
 If you don’t practice healthy sleep habits, it’s unlikely your child will do the opposite.
 So, it’s vital to be a good sleep role model to your kids, and encourage them to follow your footsteps.
 For example, if you don’t want your kids to use electronic devices before bed, you should also remove your phone, TV, and computer out of the bedroom.

 Get your kids in the habit of reading before bed – Encouraging your children to read from early age is beneficial to them on multiple levels.
 Studies show that children who start reading from early age have better emotional intelligence and enjoy the cognitivist benefits all through their pre-teen years.
 Reading before bed is also a great way to unwind and prepare yourself for sleep.
 So, make sure your child uses a book and not his smartphone to relax before snoozing.